Tribunal Judgement: No Shaking, I will go to court- Dino Melaye — Daily Times Nigeria

-Dino Melaye, whose post as the senatorial representative for the kogi’s state district was annulled on Friday by the Kogi state national assembly tribunal, has reacted to his annulment.
+Dino Melaye, whose post as the senatorial representative for the Kogi’s west district was annulled on Friday by the Kogi state national assembly tribunal, has reacted to his annulment.

-The senator who is presently one of the gubernatorial aspirants of Kogi state, took to his twitter page, saying his mandate as a senator, Kogi South west district will not be taken, as he will go to court to make an appeal.
+The senator, who is presently one of the gubernatorial aspirants of Kogi state, took to his twitter page saying his mandate will not be taken, as he will go to the appeal court to make an appeal.

 Recall that Melaye on Thursday received certificate of Clearance to contest for the gubernatorial primaries from the national chairman People’s Democratic Party, PDP.